-Crisp and buttery shortbread cookies with a hint of Earl Grey, with just 5-ingredients, they’re perfect for parties, tea time, or scarfing down all by yourself! <—- Like I did!
+Crisp and buttery Earl Grey Shortbread Cookies with a hint of tea, with just 5-ingredients and an easy lemon glaze, they’re perfect for parties, tea time, or scarfing down all by yourself!

 Earl Grey Cookies

 These Earl Grey Cookies are an easy and delightful sweet treat that’s perfect for afternoon tea, cookie swaps, and the cookie jar at home!

 I know, I know… I say every cookie is my favorite… but I REALLY love cookies!